 Bear call spread example

-Let us take another look at the Alphabet, Inc. example.
-With Alphabet, Inc.’s shares trading at $800 in October, I decide to sell a November call with a $770 strike price for $30.
+Let us take another look at our example.
+If our chosen stock’s shares trading at $800 in October, I could decide to sell a November call with a $770 strike price for $30.
 At the same time, I buy a November call at a $820 strike price for $15.
 My net credit for entering this trade is $15.
-Best outcome would be if my assumptions are correct and Alphabet, Inc.’s share price drops below the lower of the two strike prices — $770 in this example.
+The best outcome would be if my assumptions are correct and the stock’s share price drops below the lower of the two strike prices — $770 in this example.
 In that case, all options expire worthless and I get to keep the $15 credit.

 These two option spread strategies give you a basic idea of what you can accomplish with option spread trading.
 These strategies do limit the profit potential on each individual trade.
 But, option spread trading also limits the downside and minimizes loss risk.
 The main objective of option spread trading is to generate sustainable profit with minimum risk.